utsav7011/AutomatedGRadingWebsite/readme.txt

-create the virtual environment
+create the virtual environment for server in flask.

 start the venv
+.\venv\Scripts\activate

 Install all the dependencies of flask